roshan-lal-dia/tech-travelers-journal/README.md

 * Need to schedule and study for exams and clear all backlogs
 * Tried Google Bard - amazed
 * Need to organise my wardrobe
+* Need to add a Block explorer to my mini-project